automl/SMAC3/source/manual.rst

 | Thus the optimum is -16 and the optimal configuration is x_1 = 1, ..., x_16 = 1
 |
-| To use *SMAC* directly with python we first have to import the necessary modules
+| To use *SMAC* directly with Python, we first have to import the necessary modules

     .. code-block:: python
-        :lineno-start: 12
+        :lineno-start: 3

         import numpy as np